python-control/python-control/doc/matlab.rst

    gangof4
    unwrap

-Functions imported from other packages
+Functions Imported from Other Packages
 ======================================
 .. autosummary::